13 Top-Rated Hiking Trails near Sacramento, CA

 12. Mount Diablo Summit, Mount Diablo State Park

-One of the best hiking trails near San Francisco, Mount Diablo State Park can be reached from Sacramento with a two-hour drive.
+Mount Diablo State Park is one of the best hiking trails near San Francisco and is accessible from Sacramento with a two-hour drive.
 Numerous hiking trails span this 20,000-acre park, including a few different options to reach the summit of the 3,849-foot Mount Diablo.

 The route leading to the summit from the Mitchell Canyon Staging Area provides the longest route at nearly eight miles in length, as well as the largest diversity of landscapes along the way.